Electric car use by country: Costa Rica

 In 2006 electric cars were exempted from the consumption tax, while conventional vehicles faced a 30% rate.

 In October 2012, electric cars were exempted from San José's driving restrictions.
 EVs were exempted from import duties and the government agreed to deploy charging stations in strategic locations in San José.

-In January 2018 went into effect the "Law for the Promotion of Electric Transportation", which promotes the adoption of electric vehicles through the implementation of incentives and tax exemptions when purchasing an all-electric car.
+In January 2018, the "Law for the Promotion of Electric Transportation" went into effect, which promotes the adoption of electric vehicles through the implementation of incentives and tax exemptions when purchasing an all-electric car.
 The law grants exemption from three taxes: value added, selective consumption and import duties, 100% for electric vehicles price at US$30,000 CIF, and the exempted percentage is reduced gradually as the value goes up, with a cap of US$60,000.
 Electric vehicles are also exempt from the annual circulation fee, which phases out by 20% each year during a five-year period.
+The price cap was removed in 2022 and each of the tax exemptions gradually decreases over a period of 12 years until all phase out.